straightvisions/plugin_sv_forms/readme.txt

 ### Various

 * Deactivated the feature that input names will be automatically generated, when the input label is updated, due to possible workflow problems.
-* The SV Gutenform block will no longer directly contain the blocks for the form, but the blocks for all form features.
+* The SV Forms block will no longer directly contain the blocks for the form, but the blocks for all form features.
-    * SV Gutenform will now act as a wrapper for the following blocks:
+    * SV Forms will now act as a wrapper for the following blocks:
         * Form (Will now directly contain the blocks for the form)
         * Thank You Message
         * User Mail